fgcopello/my_Python-Portfolio/README.md

 ## Description 🏝️

-Python for Data Science portfolio including different projects as regards Python language itself, data analysis and data science.
+Python for Data Science portfolio including different projects as regards Python language practices, Data Science and Machine Learning.
+Each folder contains chronological order of projects according to their classification.

 ## Author 🖋
 **Francisco Giagnoni Copello**